wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 ### Prefab Implementation

-After setting up the configurations it's time for us to implement functionality for the prefab with code.
+After setting up the configurations it's time for us to implement functionality for the Prefab with code.
 This functionality will be imported later in our project.

 1. To handle password flows, we need to create a Dialog box for password by using the Design Dialog widget.